NashWellington/NNES/tests.md

 ## CPU

 ## PPU
-* MAJOR: There seems to be either an issue with coarse horizontal scrolling or vertical nametable mirroring (probably the second)
-* PPU should output a solid color based on the value at PPU $3F00 (palette RAM index 0) if rendering is off
 * translating palette values to pixel values may be doable with integer math, instead of pre-defined values (http://forums.nesdev.com/viewtopic.php?f=2&t=14338)
 * Non-palette PPU memory reads should have one-byte buffer

 ## APU
-* Noise channel not properly emulated
+* MAJOR: Noise channel not properly emulated
+* MAJOR: DMC channel not properly emulated
+* MAJOR: Crackles and pops in audio (note: this may be because I'm not letting SDL resample?)

 ## Mapper
 * Mapper 1 doesn't work correctly with 512K PRG-ROM and/or >8K PRG-RAM
 * Mapper 4's IRQs don't work properly
 * Some mapper 4 tests have corrupted nametable or CHR data
-* Battery and NV-RAM can be simultaneously set in the header

 ## Input
 * Keyboard input seems to only take 1 key press at a time